sheikhaamirdemo/Translator/README.md

 # Translator
-This Translator will help us to translate in any language of the using api.
+This Repo is a part of Google Translator but not similar to Google Translator.